yotkadata/lyrics-classifier-nlp/README.md

 ## Word Clouds

 The script includes the possibility to create word clouds from the corpus.
 See the function `plot_wordcloud()` in `includes/misc.py` or the example the Jupyter Notebook.
+To create the `text` option, download the [Boldova font](https://www.cufonfonts.com/font/boldova) first and place the ttf in `data/Boldova.ttf`.

-Here are some examples:
+Here are some examples (Left to right: Adele, Eels, Rage Against The Machine):

 ### Rectangle